Worth a gamble? Kennedy Hall’s 'Sedevacantist Wager'

 Ultimately, wagering that there is no pope offers us little if anything, other than a great risk if we aren’t careful.

-First, no position is without risk – especially not sedeplenism!
+First, no position is without risk – especially not sedeplenism.

 Second, it is “wagering” nothing, but rather forming conclusions of reason based on pre-conciliar theology.

 Finally, those who form this conclusion of a vacancy (or at least the doubt about the recenr papal claimants) can thereby attain safety and peace.
-To explain: it is a fact that many recent “converts” to traditionalist groups maintain one foot in what Archbishop Lefebvre called “the conciliar church” – something which he and the older generations of traditionalist faithful and priests firmly rejected.
+On the one hand, many recent “converts” to traditionalist groups maintain one foot in what Archbishop Lefebvre called “the conciliar church” – something which he and the older generations of traditionalist faithful and priests rejected.
+But accepting the conclusion of an extended vacancy (or even seriously accepting its possibility) leads such persons to withdraw themselves and their dependents from the whole monstrous edifice of the new religion, from the modernists claiming to hold authority in the Church, and from any temptation to fall into their more subtle errors.

 Conclusion

 I could end this piece with a counter-wager to Mr Hall, but I have already said that such a wager requires agreement on the nature of assent to be given to the teaching of the Roman Pontiff and the magisterium.
-As such, while thanking Mr Hall for his contribution for the debate, I shall instead end with some observations on the results of accepting this conclusion.
+Further, we should assent to propositions such as an extended vacancy (or doubtful claim) because reason shows them to be based on the truth, not because of wagers like this.

 It is the joy of knowing that we are the members of a divinely instituted, divinely guided and guarded Church, the safe teacher of religion, the safe guide of salvation.
-She is not a withered, impotent thing whom we must save by our activism.

 We are not saving her – she is saving us, as the instrument of her Divine Spouse.

-It’s been said by one critic that this conclusion is “sugary Catholic candy, tasting sweet going down”, but ultimately “unfulfilling and unhealthy”.
+It has been said by one critic that this conclusion is “sugary Catholic candy, tasting sweet going down”, but ultimately “unfulfilling and unhealthy”.
 But everything there is backwards.
 It does not at all taste sweet going down – it is a struggle.
 But once accepted, we have all that is fulfilling and healthy ahead of us.

-This conclusion opens up, at last, the theological and spiritual tradition of the Catholic Church.
-Before, one can only be confused and reserved when reading about the Church in classics like Dom Guéranger’s The Liturgical Year – or in Cardinal Newman, Fr Kearney, and all the works of traditional ecclesiology.
+Before, one can only be confused and reserved when reading about the Church in classics like Dom Guéranger’s The Liturgical Year, and all the works of traditional ecclesiology.
+But after, one accepts, understands – and rejoices.

 Once we have seen that the Church truly is as she is described in her approved and traditional theology, we see that she does not need us to rethink anything about her at all.
 Rather, we can say, paraphrasing St Paul: “I reckon that the sufferings of this time are not worthy to be compared with the glory to come.”